 Is Italian harder to learn than Spanish or French?

-For most English speakers, the difficulty is similar across Italian, Spanish, and French.
-Italian pronunciation is often more straightforward, while verb conjugations may feel easier or harder depending on your learning style.
+For most English speakers, difficulty levels are comparable across Italian, Spanish, and French.
+Italian pronunciation often proves more straightforward due to its phonetic consistency, while verb conjugations may feel easier or harder depending on individual learning preferences.

 How long does it take to become conversational in Italian?